 The Secret Police and the Religious Underground in Communist and Post-Communist Eastern Europe

 Russian Orthodoxy, Nationalism and the Soviet State during the Gorbachev Years, 1985-1991

 Religion During the Russian Ukrainian Conflict

 Based on extensive original research at the local level, this book explores the relationship between Russian Orthodoxy and politics in contemporary Russia.
-It reveals close personal links between politicians at the local, regional and national level and their counterparts at the equivalent level in...
+It reveals close personal links between politicians at the local, regional and national levels and their counterparts at the equivalent level ...